• Skip to main content

 Turning a whole head of cauliflower into rice by pulsing the contents of the blender shouldn’t take more than 5 minutes of your time.
 Here’s how to make it step-by-step:

-1. Remove the outer leaves of the cauliflower and wash it if needed.
+Remove the outer leaves of the cauliflower and wash it if needed.
+Cut the cauliflower in half and then cut those halves into pieces.

-3. Fill the blender ¾ of the way up with the chopped cauliflower, and then add water to just cover the top of the cauliflower that’s in the blender.
+Now, fill the blender ¾ of the way up with the chopped cauliflower, and then add water to just cover the top of the cauliflower.
+Pulse it a few times to chop the cauliflower into smaller pieces, creating the cauliflower rice.
+Water helps blend the cauli into even pieces.

 To keep the riced cauliflower from getting soft and soggy, you’ll need to extract as much water as possible by wringing it out after draining the water out.